-Why Don’t Anti-malware Tools Work Better?
+Why Don’t Anti-Malware Tools Work Better?

 Question: I’ve been an independent computer repair tech for over 12 years now.
 The question I get the most (and have the hardest time answering) is this: how come my antivirus program didn’t stop me from getting this virus?
 When you’re installing AVG, the program says that only 3% of today’s security problems are caused by traditional viruses.
 Is this true?
 Is it true for the other antivirus programs as well?

-I have to fault AVG for the phrase “traditional viruses”.
+I fault AVG for the phrase “traditional viruses”.
 I think that puts an unrealistic spin on your expectations.
 Malware is malware, and that includes viruses, spyware, ransomware, rootkits, zombies, and gosh knows what else.
+What they mean by “traditional” is unknown, and I have no idea where the 3% figure comes from.

 But there’s a kernel of truth in AVG’s statement.
 No matter what program you run, there’s still a chance your computer will get infected.